The 10 best AI app builders in 2026 (Tested & reviewed)

 Lovable pricing

-- Free plan: Limited credits (5 generations/day) with basic features
+- Free: Limited credits (5 credits/day with a 30/month max) with basic features

-- Team & Enterprise: Custom pricing for collaboration and higher usage needs
+- Enterprise: Custom pricing for collaboration and higher usage needs

 3. Replit Agent — best for collaborative, AI-assisted coding

-Replit is a cloud IDE with AI (Agent + Ghostwriter) that scaffolds apps, debugs, and deploys without local setup, supporting 50+ languages and real-time multiplayer.
+Replit is a cloud IDE with AI (Agent 4) that builds apps, debugs, and deploys without local setup, supporting 50+ languages and real-time multiplayer.
 Teams can spin up prototypes and push to live hosting with custom domains in a few clicks.

 Replit is particularly useful for developers, students, or teams who want to experiment, collaborate, and share working prototypes quickly.
 Still, it’s not designed as a full-stack business app platform: apps lack native user management and secure workflows, so production teams likely need extra tools or coding support.
-You may want to look at Replit alternatives to find a better AI app builder option.
+However, Replit Agent can now scan for security vulnerabilities before you deploy anything.

 Replit pros and cons